 What to wear.

-I always say that simple is better.
+Neutral tones will always photograph well and tend to stay timeless as the years go on.
 In saying that we want to see your personalities, so keep it real by wearing what you’re most comfortable in and by being yourself.
 Texture is your friend.
-I encourage neutral colours, steering away from t-shirts with logos or bold patterns.
+I encourage cream or muted colours, steering away from t-shirts with logos or bold patterns.
 Not too matchy-matchy but within a similar tone or colour palette tends to look great.
 Feel free to email me a picture of the outfits you have planned if you want any advice.